 In our final article in our series on clinical evidence, we’re going to consider case studies and when to use them in your writing.

-Case studies can provide real-life context to research.
+Case studies can provide real-life context to the research.

-When used with other more experimental or manipulated clinical trial designs, case studies are a naturalistic source of clinical research.
+When used with other more experimental or manipulated clinical trial designs, they are a naturalistic source of clinical research.

 What are case studies?

-Case studies essentially explain the how or why questions in research.
+Case studies essentially explain how or why questions in research.

-They are descriptive accounts of empiric events in real-life.
-Case studies typically provide detailed critique of insights on aspects of health and healthcare delivery.
+They are descriptive accounts of empiric events in real-life, and they provide a detailed critique of insights on aspects of health and healthcare delivery.

 The method used to select cases isolates a small group – to study by demographic, a geographic area, or a limited number of individuals.

-Information is collected from case studies by a qualified professional, such as a doctor, nurse or allied health worker.
+Information is collected by a qualified professional, such as a doctor, nurse or allied health worker.